 If you're going into HVAC, then you will be handling refrigerants.
-To do so, you will need to be EPA certified.
+To do so, you will need to earn your EPA certification.

 In preparation for your certification test, you will learn how to safely handle refrigerants and dispose of the tanks they are stored in.
 You'll also learn about their laws, rules, and regulations.